webmachinelearning/writing-assistance-apis/README.md

 });
 ```

+Note that if an implementation does not have any limits, e.g. because it uses techniques to split up the input and process it a bit at a time, then `inputQuota` will be `+Infinity` and `measureInputUsage()` will always return 0.

 Developers need to be cautious not to over-use this API, however, as it requires a round-trip to the language model.
 That is, the following code is bad, as it performs two round trips with the same input:

 ```js